 At the discretion of the HIC, a senior hydrologic forecaster may serve as the RFC's subject matter expert in a variety of specialty areas determined by the requirements of the RFC.
-Such specialty areas include flash flood hydrology, extended range streamflow forecasting, computer systems and their application to RFC operations, snow hydrology, dam failure hydrology, site specific hydrologic modeling at WFOs, hydrologic modeling techniques, ensemble hydrologic modeling, and hydrometeorological data systems.
+Such specialty areas include flash flood hydrology, extended range streamflow forecasting, computer systems and their application to RFC operations, snow hydrology, dam failure hydrology, site specific hydrologic modeling at WFOs, hydrologic/hydraulic modeling techniques, ensemble hydrologic modeling, water supply forecasting, and hydrometeorological data systems.
+He/she may also provide training in these specialty areas to the RFC staff and, when requested, the staff at associated WFOs.

-- 2.5 Senior Hydrometeorological Analysis and Support Forecaster.
+2.5 Senior Hydrometeorological Analysis and Support (HAS) Forecaster

 The senior HAS forecaster serves as program leader for the RFC's HAS functions.
-Senior HAS forecasters perform HAS operations as outlined for HAS forecasters in section 2.7 below and when required, perform hydrologic forecast shifts as outlined for hydrologic forecasters in section 2.6 below.
+Senior HAS forecasters perform HAS operations as outlined in section 2.7 below and may work hydrologic forecast shifts (outlined in section 2.6 below) as needed.
 The senior HAS forecaster guides the execution of hydrometeorological operations at the RFC and ensures that the necessary hydrometeorological training is available to other staff personnel.
 The senior HAS forecaster oversees development, maintenance, and implementation of computerized procedures used in hydrometeorological support operations.
 A senior HAS forecaster may be a subject matter expert in a hydrometeorological specialty area determined by the requirements of the RFC.
-She/he also provides operations-oriented hydrologic/hydrometeorologic training to the RFC staff and, when requested, the staff at associated WFOs. - 2.6 Hydrologic Forecaster.
-Hydrologic forecasters perform the routine and specialized hydrologic forecast operations of the RFC.
+She/he also provides operations-oriented hydrologic/hydrometeorologic training to the RFC staff and, when requested, the staff at associated WFOs.

+2.6 Hydrologic Forecaster

+Hydrologic forecasters perform the routine and specialized hydrologic forecast operations of the RFC in coordination with the SH, HFP or forecasters in associated WFOs, neighboring RFCs as applicable, the Weather Prediction Center (WPC) of the National Centers for Environmental Prediction (NCEP), and core partners within the water resources community.
 These include short-, medium-, and long-term streamflow forecast operations.
 Hydrologic forecasters participate in procedure development activities of the RFC.
-Qualified hydrologic forecasters also work HAS shifts as required.
+Those hydrologic forecasters that have had adequate hydrometeorological training (i.e., possess the skills to accomplish operational HAS duties as outlined in PDS 1 and in accordance with local OTPs) also work HAS shifts as needed.
 A hydrologic forecaster may also serve as a focal point for an area of specialization as determined by the HIC.
-She/he also provides hydrologic training to the staff at associated WFOs, when requested. - 2.7 Hydrometeorological Analysis and Support Forecaster.
+She/he also provides hydrologic training to the staff at associated WFOs, when requested.

+2.7 Hydrometeorological Analysis and Support Forecaster

 In conjunction with the senior HAS forecaster, the HAS forecasters perform the basic hydrometeorological analysis and support functions at the RFC.
-These basic HAS shift functions include assimilation and quality assurance of observed and forecast data sets for use in the hydrologic modeling process, production of hydrometeorological discussions and other coordination products, and coordination activities with forecasters in associated WFOs, neighboring RFCs as applicable, and the Hydrometeorological Prediction Center (HPC) of the National Centers for Environmental Prediction (NCEP).
-HAS forecasters may also work occasional hydrologic forecast shifts as required.
-HAS shifts during flood situations should generally be staffed by the HAS forecasters or senior HAS forecaster, with the remaining HAS shifts covered, as necessary, by other appropriately trained RFC staff.
+These basic HAS shift functions include analysis and quality assurance of observed data (e.g., precipitation, temperatures), analysis of forecast data, such as quantitative precipitation forecasts (QPF), for use in the hydrologic modeling process; production of hydrometeorological discussions and other coordination products; and coordination activities with the SH, HFP or forecasters in associated WFOs, neighboring RFCs as applicable, WPC, and core partners within the water resources community.
+Qualified HAS forecasters (i.e., those that possess the skills to accomplish operational hydrologic forecast duties as outlined in PDS 1 and in accordance with local OTPs) may also work hydrologic forecast shifts as needed.
+HAS shifts during flood situations should generally be staffed by the HAS forecasters or senior HAS forecaster, with the remaining HAS shifts covered, as necessary, by other adequately trained RFC staff that possess the skills to accomplish operational HAS duties as outlined in the PDS 1 and in accordance with local OTPs.

 HAS forecasters may provide advice and support to WFOs as needed.
-HAS forecasters also apply their meteorological expertise to specialized activities above and beyond the basic HAS functions such as quantitative precipitation forecast (QPF) verification analysis and development and improvement of hydrometeorological procedures.
+HAS forecasters also apply their meteorological expertise to specialized activities above and beyond the basic HAS functions such as QPF verification analysis and development and improvement of hydrometeorological procedures.